 Let’s take a look at the big ones.

-Also, with WordPress for your portfolio website is also going to come updates for your plugins and themes and even WordPress core itself.
+With WordPress for your personal website is also going to come updates for your plugins and themes and even WordPress core itself.

 These updates can be crucial for your website.
 Some updates will contain security patches that can protect your website from bad actors trying to attack it.
 Others will contain bug fixes that will remove headaches for you.
 And some updates will include cool new features that allow you to do amazing things with your website.